-- The course layout and marking is the responsibility of a person designated as the "Clerk of the Course" who may be assisted by other course marshals.
+- The course layout and marking are the responsibility of a person designated as the "Clerk of the Course" who may be assisted by other course marshals.
 The clerk should endeavor to establish a course that will be fun and challenging for all skill levels and doesn't have impossible obstacles or extreme hazards.
 It's especially important that beginner or novice riders enjoy a competition that isn't excessively difficult or discouraging. - The Loop: The "loop" or trail, which composes the course's connecting sections, must be clearly marked and riders must follow the course in a single direction.
 There must be no riding backwards on the loop. - The Sections: Each observed section must be marked by a pair of each "Section Start" and "Section End" signs that clearly delineate a gate comprising the beginning and end of the section.
 Each gate has a minimum width of four feet. - 4.
 Section Boundaries: Each section shall be bounded by natural obstacles and strong, easily visible waterproof tape (such as surveyor's tape) securely fastened to stakes or trees.
 The tape should be at a minimum height of 4 inches and a maximum height of 12 inches. - 5.
 Class Gates: Interior gates within the section may be marked to reduce the width of a section or to define the different routes for riders competing at different skill levels.
 Each gate has a minimum width of 4 feet.
 A rider must pass through the gates of their class in the marked direction only.
 If a rider passes in either direction, between the gates of another class, it will be considered a failure. - 6.
-Observer Position: The section layout should be such that the observer can be in a position to clearly see the entire section from a position near the end gate. - Riding the Course: The number of observed sections and the number of laps are announced before the meet begins.
-If a time limit is to be enforced, this must be announced and the penalties associated with failure to finish on time must be indicated.
+Observer Position: The section layout should be such that the observer can be in a position to clearly see the entire section from a position near the end gate.
+The checking official at each observed section must be stationed so that the entire section is plainly visible.
+If the character of the section is such that more than one checker is required, penalties will be called to the checker at the finish of the section.
+At the finish of the section, the rider shall acknowledge his score or be otherwise responsible.

+- Riding the Course: The number of observed sections and 7. the number of laps are announced before the meet begins.
+If a time limit is to be enforced, this must be announced, and the penalties associated with failure to finish on time must be indicated.
 Riders must ride the sections in numerical order, and a section may be attempted just once per lap.
-Riders are responsible for their own scorecard, and must carry their scorecard and present it to the section observer for marking at the completion of their ride in that section.
+Riders are responsible for their own scorecard and must carry their scorecard and present it to the section observer for marking at the completion of their ride in that section.
 Any sections not marked on the scorecard are considered missed sections.
 If the missed sections exceed 10 percent of the designated rides, the rider will be considered a non-finisher.
-In some trials, the clerk of the course may designate a "shotgun start" in which riders in different classes start at different sections in order to spread out the riders at the start.

-Section Inspection and Practice: Riders may inspect the sections by walking the section prior to riding, but may not practice in the sections and may not alter the section by moving rocks or other obstacles.
+In some trials, the clerk of the course may designate a "shotgun start" in which riders in different classes start at different sections in order to spread out the riders at the start. - Section Inspection and Practice: Riders may inspect the sections by walking the section prior to riding but may not practice in the sections and may not alter the section by moving rocks or other obstacles.